mikeferguson/stm32/README.md

 #STM32 Sandbox
-This is a sandbox full of stuff/garbage for the STM32.
+This is a sandbox full of stuff/garbage for the STM32, specifically the STM32F4 series.

 This repository is currently using:
  * CMSIS v3.01
  * STM32F4xx_StdPeriph_driver v1.0.1

+Things to keep in mind if adapting to STM32F1, F2, or F3:
+ * You'll need to locate the proper device-specific files (stored in libraries/ST folder).
+ * Much of libcpp has been tested with F1 series.
+Notably, the gpio.h will not work with F2 or F3 processors right now.

 #Setup of development environment (12.04)